FreedomBen/metals/README.md

 # MeTaLS (mTLS)

 MeTaLS uses a [containerized](https://opensource.com/resources/what-are-linux-containers) instance of [nginx](https://www.nginx.com/) to easily add [mTLS](https://en.wikipedia.org/wiki/Mutual_authentication) services to any backend service.
 All you have to do is provide some configuration information to the container (done through environment variables), and it will configure itself dynamically at runtime.
+Full example project that implements MeTaLS available for reference [here](https://github.com/FreedomBen/metals-example).

 **Pre-built images are available here**: